 - Reference: Kiewa Kids School Days at Bogong & Mount Beauty by Graham Gardner

 B–CSC Winter Masterclass 2019: The Art of Field Recording

 - Polar Patterns

 - Sound Artists in Extremis

 - Masterclass Schedule

 - Masterclass Terms & Conditions

-Bogong Centre for Sound Culture is pleased to announce its forthcoming masterclass led by world renown sound artists and recordists Douglas Quin [US] and Philip Samartzis [AU].
-The masterclass will draw on the groundbreaking work they have produced in the Arctic and Antarctica to demonstrate technical and creative processes used to register and exhibit the transformative effects of extreme climates.
+The Bogong Centre for Sound Culture is excited to announce the fourth edition of their site-specific masterclass series titled The Art of Field Recording, to take place this winter in the snow-capped Victorian Alps.
+This five-day intensive masterclass is overseen by internationally acclaimed sound artists and recordists Douglas Quin [US] and Philip Samartzis [AU] and will be an intense creative experience for all involved.
+The masterclass will draw on the ground-breaking work Quin and Samartzis have produced in the Arctic and Antarctica to demonstrate technical and creative processes used to register and exhibit the transformative effects of extreme climates upon wilderness ecologies.

 Masterclass highlights include:

 Demonstrations of recording techniques presented by leading experts in sound art and acoustic ecology.